Czyryca/HVZ-Text-Alerts/README.md

 Python 2 script that sends messages through GroupMe when the game server (umbchvz.com) reports deaths.
 Create a GroupMe developer account, edit the botid in monitor.py, and then run monitor.py to use.

-Requires Python 2, BeautifulSoup4, and a shell with the utilities curl and at. https://www.crummy.com/software/BeautifulSoup/ bs4 can be installed through pip.
+Requires Python 2, BeautifulSoup4, lxml and a shell with the utilities curl and at. https://www.crummy.com/software/BeautifulSoup/ bs4 and lxml can be installed through pip.
-"pip install beautifulsoup4"
+"pip install beautifulsoup4 xml"

 File Overview:
 monitor.py is the main script to be run during weeklongs.
 It holds the main logic of the program.
 Currently, messages are sent after a 1 hour delay.